mistraloz/lwepgs.content.layout/docs/index.rst

    examples
    HISTORY

-This egg defines the standard layouts for pages on GroupServer_.
+This product defines the standard layouts for pages on GroupServer_.
 The layouts provide slots that are filled by the pages that provide the content.
 By using these standard layouts less code is required to get all the pages to look consistent.

 Indices and tables
 ==================